 As a district leader, you can develop a healthy professional learning culture by:

 - Starting with a focus on students — Begin by acknowledging that we are all here to promote positive student outcomes.
 We can feel safe asking questions and learning from one another because we’re all here with a common mission to serve students.

 - Defining norms for an inclusive culture — Consider what ground rules you should set before professional development sessions to respect all participants’ experiences and backgrounds.
-You may ask staff to actively listen to whomever is speaking before forming a response, refrain from interrupting others, and invite dissenting and diverse opinions.
+You may ask staff to actively listen to whomever is speaking before forming a response, refrain from interrupting others.
+Also invite dissenting and diverse opinions.

 - Planning collaborative professional learning activities — Ensure that your professional development program for principals promotes collaboration not only between principals and district leaders, but also between principals within your district.
 Principals should share their experiences with one another, identify common problems, collectively plan solutions, and voice their current needs from district leadership.

 Remember that developing a healthy culture requires consistent effort over an extended period of time.
 Reiterate your district’s vision, values, and norms regularly to keep them top-of-mind for your entire team.
-Also, practice collaborative activities with principals frequently so that everyone can get in the habit of working together for district improvement.
+Also, practice collaborative activities with principals frequently.
+Also that everyone can get in the habit of working together for district improvement.